 Our students emerge confident, powerful, agile, and skilled.

-From Brooklyn to Bangkok, the students of the MFA in Products of Design are a diverse group of designers from varying backgrounds, disciplines, nationalities and cultures.
+From Brooklyn to Bangkok, the students of the MFA in Products of Design offer their diverse range of experiences from varying backgrounds, disciplines, nationalities and cultures to the world of design.
 Together, they embark on an immersive journey, exploring multiple design lenses and creating important, thoughtful work.
 Our students secure positions at some of the most prestigious consultancies in the world, such as IDEO, frog, SYPartners, R/GA, Fuseproject, Pentagram, Vice Media, Johnson & Johnson, Microsoft, and The Future Project.

 Arjun Kalyanpur is a designer by way of engineering.
 He graduated with a B.S. in Engineering from Harvey Mudd College in 2009, followed by an M.S. in Biomedical Engineering from Duke University in 2012.
 Over the years to follow, he applied his knowledge and skills at a retail packaging company, quickly developing and launching several products for luxury cosmetics brand La Prairie Switzerland.
 Learning firsthand what it meant to take products from the whiteboard to store shelves, Arjun was inspired to pursue a design career.
 He completed his product design graduate degree in 2017, as part of SVA's MFA program, Products of Design.
 Arjun now works at design consultancy 10XBeta which is located in the New Lab, a ground-breaking product realization facility.
 His diverse skills and previous experience allow him to work on products ranging from consumer goods to medical devices, helping bring them from concept to commercialization.